ExistensialReset/flowmosr/guides/economics/TRANSITION_PLAYBOOK.md

 Flow is not a theory.
 It is lived reality.
 Building a Node while still in capitalism is **gradual, demanding, and deeply rewarding**.
 This preamble provides context and mindset for every step of the journey:

-1. **Start small.**
-   - Core group: 3–5 people
-   - Early phase: 10–20 people
-   - Expansion: 30–50 people
-   - Gradual scaling to 100–200 only when infrastructure and trust are ready

-2. **Walk, don’t teleport.**
-   - You have obligations, debt, and learning curves.
-   - You cannot leave capitalism overnight; the hybrid phase is necessary.
+1. **Walk, don't teleport.** Transition takes 5+ years.
+You cannot leave capitalism overnight.

-   - Each year should reduce external dependency until Flow is autonomous.
+2. **Start small, grow gradually.** 3-5 people → 10-20 → 30-50 → 100-200 only when ready.

+3. **People first.
+Principles always.** Prioritize wellbeing, but align every action with Flow values.

-3. **Build on trust and alignment.**
+4. **Build on trust and skills.** Deep trust before commitments.
+Distribute knowledge to prevent bottlenecks.
-   - Principles first: Baseline inviolability, no coercion, restoration over punishment.
-   - Trust each other deeply before making structural or financial commitments.
-   - Align skills and responsibilities with Node needs.

-4. **Invest in skills and infrastructure.**
-   - Food, energy, housing, water, and healthcare systems are core.
-   - Knowledge transfer and apprenticeship prevent bottlenecks.
-   - Begin with what is essential; scale complexity gradually.

-5. **Act as if Flow already exists.**
-   - Use Flow governance and restorative practices from Day 1.
-   - Track contributions, resolve conflicts early, maintain transparency.
-   - Encourage experimentation, document lessons, and celebrate small victories.

-6. **Prepare emotionally and socially.**
-   - Expect grief, conflict, doubt, and burnout.
-   - Refugium practices support regulation and resilience.
-   - Prioritize wellbeing over ideology, especially for children or vulnerable members.

-7. **Transition money to tool, not value.**
-   - External cash is temporary: use it strategically for infrastructure.
-   - Gradually reduce reliance on jobs, external sales, and pooled capital.
-   - Long-term goal: full autonomy, minimal to zero external monetary interaction.

-8. **Accept imperfection.**
-   - Crises, failures, and departures are part of reality.
+5. **Accept imperfection.** Crises, failures, and departures are normal.
+Learn, adapt, continue.
-   - Diversify resources, maintain reserves, and learn continuously.
-   - Dissolving or downsizing Nodes is not failure if done consciously.

-9. **Connect beyond your Node.**
-   - Build inter-Node networks for knowledge, resources, and solidarity.
-   - Document everything for future Nodes.
-   - Regional and global collaboration strengthens resilience.
+6. **Build communities!** ​Sign up your Circle at flowmosr@proton.me

-**Flow exists in action, not in theory.** Start small, act ethically, prioritize people and principles, and learn as you grow.
-Your Node is only as strong as the trust, care, and skills you cultivate today.
+**Flow exists in action, not theory.** Your Node is real when you act as if it already exists.

 ---

 ## PURPOSE